JesseEmond/blitz-2024-registration/README.md

 [starting here after the header](https://github.com/nodejs/node/blob/0a18e136b4a1e860bb2befcbd1f78661ed5fb5e7/deps/v8/src/snapshot/object-deserializer.cc#L43).
 Interestingly, the serialized format is a bytecode on its own -- a serialization bytecode!
-I wrote a Python script to parse it at a very high level, just enough to get the overall structure:
+I wrote a Python script to parse it at a very high level, just enough to get the overall structure of the `action.js` file I was trying it on:
 [`parse_v8_script_cache.py`](disassembled_js/parse_v8_script_cache.py).

 Then, I compared the data I was parsing following